devops-test-10-2015/my-elk-stack-cookbook/README.md

     kitchen converge
     kitchen verify

 #### To add a dependency

 * Add a `depends` to `metadata.rb`
 * Run `chef update`
 * Restart your test instance : `kitchen test`

+## Key files

+The key source files of interest are:

+* `./recipes/default.rb` - the default recipe that does all the work
+* `./attributes/default.rb` - some cookbook wide attributes

+The main testing is done using serverspec and all the tests are in `./test/integration/default/serverspec/default_spec.rb`.